RadicalZephyr/radicalzephyr.github.io/content/posts/2014-10-14-adventures-with-clojure-macros.md

 things.
 One, although my code was in a git repo, it wasn't pushed to Github.
 Two, there was a big hairy macro that had apparently replaced the core of my postfix program, but it wasn't checked in!!!
-Bad past Geoff.
+Bad past Zefira!
 Very bad, no good software practices...

 [Hacker School]: https://www.hackerschool.com/
 [DCPL]: http://mitpress.mit.edu/books/design-concepts-programming-languages